 Enhanced charges may be possible in other circumstances.
 For example, a person who drives intoxicated with a passenger under 15 years of age could be charged with DWI with a child passenger.

 This crime is a state jail felony punishable by up to two years in state jail and/or a fine of up to $10,000.
-Additional punishments may include installation of ignition interlock devices (IIDs) on all vehicles owned or operated by an alleged offender.
+Additional punishments may include the installation of ignition interlock devices (IIDs) on all vehicles owned or operated by an alleged offender.

 When an alleged drunk driver is accused of causing an automobile accident while intoxicated, they could be charged with intoxication assault.
 A person commits this offense if while operating an aircraft, watercraft, or amusement ride while intoxicated, or while operating a motor vehicle in a public place while intoxicated, by reason of that intoxication cause serious bodily injury to another; or as a result of assembling a mobile amusement ride while intoxicated cause serious bodily injury to another.